origo-map/origo-documentation/content/layers.md

 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
 `removable` | Adds a _Remove layer_ option to the layer info menu if set to true.
 Optional.
 `zoomToExtent` | Adds a _Zoom To_ option to the layer info menu if set to true.
 Optional.
+`exportable`| Adds a _Export layer_ option to the layer info menu if set to true.
+Optional.
+`exportFormat`| String or array of formats for file export if exportable is true.
+Can be set to geojson, gpx or kml.
+Defaults to geojson.
 `opacityControl` | Adds an opacity slider in the legends extended layer info.
 Optional, defaults to true.
 `css` | Used for adding CSS properties to layer canvas element.
 Formatted as key/value pairs.
 `headers` | Used for setting headers that should be included in the request of the GeoJSON.
 Formatted as a object with key/value pairs for the headers.
 Can be used for setting which type to accept or add a apikey.
 `attachments`| An [attachment object](#Attachment-configuration) containing configuration for editing and displaying attachments
-`exportable`| Make layer exportable to file in the layer menu.
-`exportFormat`| String or array of formats for file export.
-Can be set to geojson, gpx or kml.
-Defaults to geojson.

 #### Basic example GeoJSON